-The claims made for many of claims made for mass gainers, like limiting calories, are also misleading.
+The claims made for many claims made for mass gainers, like limiting calories, are also misleading.
 For example, without making calorie reduction their main selling point, lean mass gainers often recommend “exercising” with mass gainers.
-In some instances, this is done by diluting a product with water (which reduces its protein content), or heating a product in water in a blender (which makes the carbohydrate content increase).
+In some instances, this is done by diluting a product with water (which reduces its protein content) or heating a product in water in a blender (which makes the carbohydrate content increase).

 Can I Take Mass Gainer Instead of Protein?

 I eat a lot of protein.
 I take 4 grams of whey protein for breakfast and lunch and 5 grams of whey protein for dinner, and I don’t skimp on protein.
 If I need more, I take 2 grams of multivitamins, which usually have 20 grams of protein in it, but sometimes I go up to 40 grams.
-Whey protein is also expensive, so I also make sure I take something called a mixture of a whey powder, a soy protein, and a plant protein, or a combination of protein powder and veggies.
+Whey protein is also expensive, so I also make sure I take something called a mixture of whey powder, soy protein, and plant protein, or a combination of protein powder and veggies.
 I get that at a high-end health food store for a lot cheaper.
 That takes care of 300 grams of protein every day.
 Should I Still Take Whey Protein Powder?

 It’s fine if you really like the taste of it and you eat it every day.
 But if you’re trying to lose body fat, taking as little as one scoop every other day, as recommended by labels, is probably OK.
 Is It Still a Good Idea to Take a Shot of Whey Before a Workout?
 There are not a lot of studies on that.
 A lot of people will take a shot of it, and just about everybody will fail at trying to gain muscle weight with whey.